 Below are some photos from various eras of the Bahle family's collective history.
-For more photos like these, check out Karl's Facebook page.

 This was a piece I created for the Bahle family of Suttons Bay, MI.
 It's the story of Owen Bahle, a descendant of Norwegian immigrants who braved the waters of the Atlantic and carved out a new life in the harsh surroundings of northern Michigan.
 Owen is filled with a deep sense of pride in his family's history and their involvement in the growing a ragged pioneer community into a prosperous small town.
 A nice little bit of Americana.